Anna Wielgosz

-Anna Wielgosz (née Sabat, born 9 November 1993) is a Polish middle-distance runner specialising in the 800 metres.
+Anna Wielgosz, née Anna Sabat, (9 November 1993) is a Polish middle-distance runner specialising in the 800 metres.
 She won the bronze medal at the 2022 European Athletics Championships, having previously finished fifth in 2018.

-Wielgosz represented Poland in the 800 metres at the 2020 Tokyo Olympics.
+Wielgosz represented Poland in the 800 metres at the 2020 Tokyo Olympics and the 2024 Paris Olympics.
 She is a three-time Polish national champion in the event.